NLESC-JCER/cpp2wasm/README.md

 The classic way to run programs when accessing a url is to use the Common Gateway Interface (CGI).
 In the [Apache httpd web server](https://httpd.apache.org/docs/2.4/howto/cgi.html) you can configure a directory as a ScriptAlias, when visiting a file inside that directory the file will be executed.
 The executable can read the request body from the stdin for and the response must be printed to the stdout.
-The response must first print the content type and then the content.
+A response should consist of the content type such as ``application/json`` or ``text/html``, followed by the content itself.
 A web service which accepts and returns JSON documents can for example look like:

 ```{.cpp file=cgi-newtonraphson.cpp}
 #include <string>